sandbox/INSTALL_MACOS

 echo $0

-If the default shell is bash instead of zsh you should export the environment variables in the file $HOME/.bashrc instead of $HOME/.zshrc.
+If the default shell is bash instead of zsh you should export the environment variables in the files $HOME/.bashrc and $HOME/.bash_profile instead of $HOME/.zshrc and $HOME/.zprofile.

 That’s it!